j0c2/project-seraphim/docs/_tabs/observability.md

 ## Kubernetes Notes

 - Charts for gateway and TorchServe are at config/infra/helm
-- For Prometheus/Grafana in-cluster, consider kube-prometheus-stack or your organization’s stack
+- For Prometheus/Grafana in-cluster, consider kube-prometheus-stack or your organization's stack
 - Gateway env variables are configured via Helm values (see values.yaml)
 - Multi-arch clusters: you can use nodeSelector to schedule TorchServe on amd64 nodes if needed